GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Conceptual integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
+Hardware is the part you can replace.
+Software is the part you have to keep, because it’s so expensive and nobody understands it any more.

-~ Fred Brooks
+~ Jim Horning
 <pre>

 </pre>